O72/ezDistract/README.md

 Flag options:

-  -c, --clear  Clears the terminal as soon as the user clickany key in the
+  -c, --clear  Clears the terminal as soon as the user click any key in the
                keyboard
   -a, --add    Add the same key multiple times in the terminal -w, --write  Write sentences in terminal as soon as the userclick any key in